-The Department of Curriculum and Instruction strongly recommends that a student gain at least one year of teaching experience before completing the Master's Degree program.
-No student will be eligible to receive a specialist's degree or a doctoral degree until he or she has completed at least three years of teaching experience at a grade level appropriate for the degree.
+The Department strongly recommends that a student gain at least one year of teaching experience before completing the Master's Degree program.
+No student will be eligible to receive a specialist's or doctoral degree until he or she has completed at least three years of teaching experience at a grade or in the area of disability appropriate for the degree.